hvalev/shiny-server-arm-docker/README.md

       device: ~/shiny-server/conf/
       o: bind
 ```
-Run: ```docker-compose up -d``` and navigate to: ```http://localhost:3838/apps/```
+Run: ```docker-compose up -d``` and navigate to: ```http://host-ip:3838/```

 ## How to use it (please read fully and carefully!)
-The following sections will explain how you can install libraries and import your own projects
+The following sections will explain how you can install libraries and import your own projects.

 ### Installing libraries
 Libraries can be installed by modifying the ```init.sh``` file.
-It will run the first time the container is started and will generate an ```init_done``` file. ```init.sh``` contains and will execute the ```R -e "install.packages(c('lib1','lib2',...))``` command.
+It contains and will execute the ```R -e "install.packages(c('lib1','lib2',...))``` command the first time the container is started.
 Simply add the libraries you wish installed there.
-To add additional libraries in subsequent runs, delete the ```init_done``` file and add them to ```init.sh``` as before.
-Please note that installed libraries will persist between restarts as long as the container image is not removed or recreated. **Make sure you use a versioned container (such as hvalev/shiny-server-arm:0.1), rather than the :latest tag or avoid using updater containers such as ouroboros or watchtower as an update might remove your installed applications and configurations!**
+In order to avoid installing the same libraries on each restart, the script generates an ```init_done``` file and will not run if the file is present on the system.
+To add additional libraries in subsequent runs, delete the ```init_done``` file and add the new libraries to ```init.sh``` as before.
+Please note that installed libraries will persist between restarts as long as the container image is not removed or recreated. **Make sure you use a versioned container (such as hvalev/shiny-server-arm:0.2.0), rather than the :latest tag or avoid using updater containers such as ouroboros or watchtower as an update might remove your installed applications and configurations!**

 ### Adding and configuring apps
-You can add your own apps by navigating to ```shiny-server/apps``` and putting your app there.
-The docker image comes with the hello-world shiny-server app preloaded.
-Once the container is running, it will be accessible at ```http://localhost:3838/apps/hello```.
+The docker image comes with the hello-world app preloaded.
+Once the container is running, it will be accessible at ```http://host-ip:3838/hello```.
 Its configuration file can be found at ```shiny-server/conf/shiny-server.conf```.
-You can use the hello-world project as a staging ground for building or hosting new apps.
+You can use the hello-world project as a staging ground for building new apps.
+You can add your own apps by copying them over to the folder ```shiny-server/apps```.
+The application will then be available on ```http://host-ip:3838/yourappfolder```.

 ### Configuring shiny-server
 The file ```shiny-server/conf/shiny-server.conf``` also stores the configuration for shiny-server.
 The default settings should be sufficient, however you can also modify it according to your needs.